The

 Lucas Michael, Editor for TennisUpToDate.com also sees Jannik Sinner winning the title.

-The clay swing continues in fine voice.
+The clay swing continues in a fine voice.
 After Madrid and in between Roland Garros, the Rome Open is a hugely significant Masters 1000 tournament for all involved.
-However, the catch is there is no Carlos Alcaraz, making a Jannik Sinner win on home soil seemingly almost inevitable.
+However, the catch is that there is no Carlos Alcaraz, making a Jannik Sinner win on home soil seemingly almost inevitable.

 The Italian emerged from his suspension in 2025 as he raced to the final, losing to the Spaniard.
 For me, there is little evidence for him not going one step further this time around.